nirv-ai/docs/vault/README.md

 ## finally verify you have appropriate access, e.g.
 ./script.vault.sh list secret-engines

-# to cat vault_token & unseal tokens to your shell
+# cat vault_token & unseal tokens to your shell
+# you only need this if logging in via the UI
 ./script.vault get_unseal_tokens
 ```